If you hope to practice law in the US, one step towards accomplishing that goal is to obtain a Juris Doctorate.

-As a lawyer who’s passed the bar, you can practice any type of law you like, from criminal justice and civil litigation to environmental or medical law.
+As a lawyer who’s passed the bar, you can practice any specialty of law you like, from criminal justice and civil litigation to environmental or medical law.
 You can own your own law office, partner with other lawyers, work with a large law firm, work for the government, or be an in-house lawyer for a company.
-Practicing lawyers have lots of options when it comes to work opportunities.
+Practicing lawyers have lots of options when it comes to career opportunities.

 A Judge or Hearing Officer

 Judges are responsible for interpreting and applying the law to legal matters involving people, companies, and the government.
-They work in courtrooms, overseeing criminal and civil cases.
+They also work in courtrooms, overseeing criminal and civil cases.

 A law librarian can also serve as a member of the law faculty of colleges and universities.